Reductive group schemes, the Greenberg functor, and associated algebraic groups: Functors of points and the Greenberg functor

-Following \cite{SGA3}, XI 1.1, we call an $R$-functor $\mathbf{X}$ \emph{formally smooth }(resp.~\emph{formally unramified}, resp.~\emph{formally \'etale}) if for every $R$-algebra $S$, and every nilpotent ideal $J$ in $S$, the induced map is surjective (resp.~injective, resp.~bijective).
+is surjective (resp.~injective, resp.~bijective).
 Moreover $\mathbf{X}$ is called \emph{smooth over $R$ }(resp.\emph{~unramified over $R$}, resp.~\emph{\'etale over $R$}) if it satisfies the above condition, and in addition is locally of finite presentation over $R$, that is, if it commutes with filtered colimits.
-When $\mathbf{X}$ is representable by a scheme, it commutes with filtered colimits if and only if it is locally of finite presentation in the usual sense (cf.~\cite{EGA-IV-III}, 8.14.2 c), note the contravariant statement that filtered colimits are turned into filtered limits when working with affine schemes rather than rings).
-In $ $\cite{EGA-IV-IV}, 17.3.1, a map of schemes $\mathbf{X}\rightarrow\mathbf{Y}$ is defined to be \emph{smooth} if it is locally of finite presentation and formally smooth.
-Another definition of smoothness is given in EGA-IV-II 6.8.1, but the two definitions are shown to be equivalent in \cite{EGA-IV-IV}, 17.5.2.
+When $\mathbf{X}$ is representable by a scheme, it commutes with filtered colimits if and only if it is locally of finite presentation in the usual sense (cf.~\cite{EGA-IV}, III~8.14.2~c), note the contravariant statement that filtered colimits are turned into filtered limits when working with affine schemes rather than rings).
+In $ $\cite{EGA-IV}, IV~17.3.1, a map of schemes $\mathbf{X}\rightarrow\mathbf{Y}$ is defined to be \emph{smooth} if it is locally of finite presentation and formally smooth.
+Another definition of smoothness is given in \cite{EGA-IV}, II~6.8.1, but the two definitions are shown to be equivalent in \cite{EGA-IV}, IV~17.5.2.
 This is sometimes referred to as Grothendieck's infinitesimal criterion for smoothness, or the infinitesimal lifting property.
-Note that if $R$ is Noetherian, {}``(locally of) finite presentation'' is equivalent to {}``(locally of) finite type''.
+Note that if $R$ is Noetherian, ``(locally of) finite presentation'' is equivalent to ``(locally of) finite type''.